seanox/aspect-js/manual/en/composite.md

 object level by concatenating objects into an object tree.
 Here, each level of the object tree forms a namespace, which can also be considered a domain.

-Seanox aspect-js extends the JavaScript API with the namespace object for this purpose.
+Seanox aspect-js extends the JavaScript API with the Namespace API for this purpose.

 ```javascript